goldblackk/FiveM_ShitLauncher/README.md

 # FiveM_ShitLauncher

-Launcher copied pasted from the coolest StrefaRP fivem server rofl
+Launcher copied and pasted from the coolest StrefaRP fivem server rofl